DominikHorn/esp8266-rgb-led-strip/README.md

 It is often also a good idea to reset the ESP (cutoff power).

 # Circuitry
-Bare in mind that I'm not a trained professional.
+Bare in mind that I have not studied electronics engineering an am merely a software engineer with hobby interests in the subject.
 As far as I can tell my setup allows for max 3A at 12V, meaning with the LED Strip I used, 3m is the maximum possible length!

 I roughly followed ideas from [this](https://learn.adafruit.com/rgb-led-strips/usage) tutorial/project.